VPNs can seem complicated at first, but are actually easy to use.

 - configure it on the device itself,

-- configure it right on your router – effectively protecting your whole home network and everything that’s connected to it (we cover this in the next section below).
+- configure it right on your router – effectively protect your whole home network and everything that’s connected to it (we will cover this in the next section below).

 Let’s focus on the former here.
-Overall, many of the quality VPNs come with the ability to configure them right on your smart TV.
-For example, VyprVPN – which is one of our recommended VPNs — comes with an app for Android TV, and also with detailed instructions for Kodi/OpenELEC and Apple TV.
+In overall, many of the quality VPNs come with the ability to configure them right on your smart TV.
+For example, NordVPN — which is one of our recommended VPNs — comes with an app for Android TV, and also with detailed instructions for Kodi/OpenELEC and Apple TV.
 Other VPNs in the market provide you with similar options.

-Some of the networks that support smart TV devices and boxes: ExpressVPN, VyprVPN, NordVPN.
+Some of the networks that support smart TV devices and boxes: NordVPN, Surfshark, ExpressVPN.

-How Do I Install VPN on My Router?
+How Do I Install a VPN on My Router?

-Installing a VPN on your home router is the best way to make sure that everything that’s connected to that router is put through a safe VPN connection.
+is the best way to make sure everything that’s connected to that router is put through a safe VPN connection.
 In that scenario, you no longer need to install individual apps on your mobile devices, laptops, smart TVs or anything else with web access.

-The first order of business is to make sure that your router is compatible with VPNs.
+First, make sure that your router is compatible with VPNs.
 This can be done on the website of the manufacturer that produced the router.
-Often, though, most DD-WRT and Tomato-boosted FlashRouters are compatible with VPNs.
+Often, most DD-WRT and Tomato-boosted FlashRouters are compatible with VPNs.

-In the end, the installation is quite simple, and it only involves you logging in to your router and then filling out a couple of standard forms — nothing you won’t be able to handle.
+Installation is simple and involves you logging in to your router and then filling out a couple of standard forms — nothing you won’t be able to handle.

-VPN & Tor — How to Use the Combination
+VPN & Tor — How to Use Them Together

 Even though Tor and VPN are fundamentally different, they can still be used together for maximum security and online privacy.